 TCF Center has received the highly coveted and universally recognized GBAC STAR accreditation, meaning they:

 have established and maintained a cleaning, disinfection, and infectious disease prevention program to minimize risks of infectious agents like the novel coronavirus.

 have the proper cleaning protocols, disinfection techniques, and work practices in place to combat biohazards and infectious diseases.

 have employed highly informed cleaning professionals who are trained for infectious disease prep and response.

-Hand sanitizer stations will be placed at all entryways and strategically throughout the entire event space.
+TCF Center will place hand sanitizer stations at all entryways and strategically throughout the entire event space.

 High-touch surfaces will be sanitized frequently throughout the duration of the event.

-All participants will be required to complete a Health & Safety waiver/questionnaire during the ticket purchase process.
+All Midwest Cannabis Business Conference participants will be required to complete a Health & Safety waiver/questionnaire during the ticket purchase/registration process.
 Additional Health & Safety waivers may be required onsite prior to entry or picking up tickets.

 Food & Beverage will be available for purchase, in individual portions, from the exclusive venue provider adhering to the highest safety standards.
 Food will be only be permitted to be consumed in designated areas.